vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 If you have an open-source project on GitHub, you definitely need to know who is attracted to your project in real-time.
 For example, whether someone has starred the project or submitted an Issue or a PR.
 How can we get the status of open-source projects in real-time?
 It is obviously not a good way to keep checking the GitHub page.

- This article will help open-source enthusiasts deliver any Github events to Slack through Vanus in real-time.
+ This article will help open-source enthusiasts to deliver any Github events to Slack through Vanus in real-time.
 In this way, developers can know the status of open source projects in real-time without logging in to GitHub, so that developers can quickly respond to the following GitHub events:

 This article will show how to do this in 5 minutes on Playground with Vanus and Vanus Connect， the results are shown below: